DOMjudge/domjudge/README.md

 Code License: the MIT licence, see COPYING.MIT

-The default validator from the Kattis problemtools package is included, licenced under the MIT licence, see COPYING.MIT.
+The default validator from the Kattis problemtools package is included, licensed under the MIT licence, see COPYING.MIT.

-The M4 autoconf macros are licenced under all-permissive and GPL3+ licences; see the respective files under m4/ for details.
+The M4 autoconf macros are licensed under all-permissive and GPL3+ licences; see the respective files under m4/ for details.

 Furthermore, a binary version of the dash shell (statically compiled)